SakeSaki/HiveLink/README.md

 3. Refer to this [soldering tutorial video](https://youtu.be/hGc3ey2mqJU) for guidance on soldering the TP4056.
 While not necessary, it can help ensure a neat and secure connection.

-4. Flip all the tops of the case upside down for a better aesthetic appearance.
+4. Flip all the tops of the case upside down for better printing and it looks better

+5. for the ph jst port put it in, on  a angle and as well for its meant to stay in and not be able to get out as well for the switch.